dinotuku/MovieLens/README.md

     |_  layers.py: handles the computations of graph layers.
     |_  metrics.py: different metrics for model evaluation.
     |_  model.py: handles model related tasks, like saving and loading models.
+    |_  plot_rmse.py: plots history of training and validation rmse.
     |_  preprocessing.py: preprocessing helper functions.
     |_  test_no_features.sh: script to run the testing code with the GC-MC model (no additional features).
     |_  test_with_features.sh: script to run the testing code with the GC-MC model (with features).